Carlos151294/ticketing/auth/README.md

 CMD ["npm", "start"]
 ```

-Create a .dockerignore file to avoid loading up node_modules into the container when it's built.
+Create a .dockerignore file with the following content (to avoid loading up node_modules into the container when it's built).

 ```
 node_modules